-The Code is a voluntary code, which aims to enhance the quality of engagement between asset owners/asset managers and listed companies in the UK, to help improve long-term returns to shareholders and the efficient exercise of governance responsibilities.
-It sets out good practise on engagement with investee companies and is to be applied by firms on a “apply and explain” basis.
+The Code is a voluntary code, which aims to enhance the quality of engagement between asset owners/asset managers and listed companies in the UK, to help improve long-term risk-adjusted returns to shareholders and the efficient exercise of governance responsibilities.
+It sets out good practice on engagement with investee companies and is to be applied by firms on a “apply and explain” basis.
 It also describes steps that asset owners can take to protect and enhance the value that accrues to the ultimate beneficiary.

-The Financial Reporting Council (FRC) recognises that not all parts of the Code will be relevant to all institutional investors and that smaller institutions may judge some of the principles and guidance to be disproportionate.
-It is of course legitimate for some asset managers not to engage with companies, depending on their investment strategy, and in such cases, firms are required to explain why it is not appropriate to comply with particular principles.
+The FRC also recognises that not all parts of the Code will be relevant to all institutional investors and that smaller institutions may judge some of the principles and guidance to be disproportionate.
+It is of course legitimate for some asset managers not to engage with companies, depending on their investment strategy.

-Zetland provides services which are generally concerned with the management of portfolios of distressed assets in a number of jurisdictions, the aim of which is the realisation of these assets.
+Zetland provides services which are generally concerned with the management of special situation opportunities in a number of jurisdictions, the aim of which is the realisation of these assets.
 As such the number of occasions on which the Firm will be involved in UK equity or fixed income investments, will be limited.

-So, whilst Zetland supports the broad objectives of the Code, many of its provisions aren’t directly applicable to Zetland’s investment strategy nor the types of opportunities in which it would currently look to invest.
-Consequently, Zetland has chosen not to commit to the Code.
+So, whilst Zetland supports the broad objectives of the Code, many of its provisions have limited applicability to Zetland’s investment strategy.
+Consequently, Zetland has chosen not to formally commit to the Code.